awsdocs/aws-control-tower-guide/doc_source/importing-existing.md

 ## Common causes of failure during registration or re\-registration<a name="common-eg-failures"></a>

 If registration \(or re\-registration\) of an OU or any of its member accounts fails, you can download a file containing a detailed report that shows which pre\-checks did not pass\.
+You can complete the download by choosing the **Download** button, which appears at the upper right of the registration area\.

  This section lists the types of errors you may receive if pre\-checks fail, and how to correct the errors\.

 In general, when you register or re\-register an OU, all accounts within that OU are enrolled in AWS Control Tower\.
 However, it is possible that some accounts may fail to enroll, even if the OU as a whole is registered successfully\.
-In these cases, you must resolve the pre\-check failure related to the account and then try re\-enrolling that account, by using the **Enroll account** form in the AWS Control Tower console\.
+In these cases, you must resolve the pre\-check failure related to the account and then try re\-enrolling that account or OU\.

 **Landing Zone error**
 + **Landing zone not ready**